Updated on October 12th, 2023 at 09:10 pm

 Hiring Wisconsin BUI Defense Attorneys

-Wisconsin DUI/OWI/BUI attorneys Nathan Dineen and Dan Skarie practice 100% DUI/BUI defense across Wisconsin.
-We have litigated and won cases from Kenosha to Marinette and every county in between.
+Wisconsin Criminal defense attorneys Nathan J. Dineen and Dan Skarie practice 100% defense for charges of being under the influence across Wisconsin.
+They have litigated and won cases from Kenosha to Marinette and every county in between.

-We are experienced in WI BUI Defense, the potential consequences you may face, their special field sobriety tests, and how to fight them.
-I would highly recommend reaching out to the Best OWI Lawyer Appleton to discuss your charges.
-Do not rollover.
+Attorneys Dineen and Skarie are experienced in WI BUI Defense, the potential criminal consequences you may face, field sobriety testing, and how to fight a DUI, OWI and BUI.
+Contact us today for one of the most experienced drunk driving attorneys in Wisconsin to discuss your charges.
+Do not roll over.
 We won’t!
 Contact us for a free case evaluation or complete one online here.